-Figure 9 shows that the number of unstable prefixes has changed since the start of 2018.
-From 2011 until the start of 2018 the number of unstable prefixes was tracking the total IPv6 table count, with some 10% of announced prefixes being updated each day.
-This jumped to 20% at the start of 2018.
+Figure 10 shows that the number of unstable prefixes has been tracking the total IPv6 table count, with some 10% of announced prefixes being updated each day.
+This jumped to 20% of announced prefixes at the start of 2018.
 The high count of updated prefixes suggests a topology-based oscillation in one of the upstream feeds for this network that appears to affect a large subset of the total count of prefixes in the IPv6 routing table.
-This instability was addressed 2022, and the pattern for the past 24 months resembles the IPv4 network.
+This increased instability was addressed in late 2022, and the pattern for the past 24 months is ponce more at some 10% of announced prefixes.
 The number of withdrawals per day has been relatively steady at around 10,000, and the number of daily updates between 60,000 to 100,000.

-Why did it take more than six years to address this issue with escalating instability in the IPv6 routing space?
+A comparison between the unstable prefix count in IPv4 (Figure 3) and that of IPv6 (Figure 10) is interesting.
+Both networks share a common transmission infrastructure and as the use of infrastructure tunnels has largely stopped in IPv6, the underlying interconnection topologies are largely similar.
 An issue with running two discrete routing systems within the Internet is that it is sometimes the case that operational attention remains fixated on the IPv4 routing system, while IPv6 is simply assumed to be working.
 Routing pathologies in the IPv6 network appear to remain unnoticed for many months, and for the end user level the dual stack environment simply masks the issues.
 Failure to connect in IPv6 is silently fixed in applications' Happy Eyeballs behaviour mode by rapidly switching to use IPv4 for the affected sessions when IPv6 reachability is impaired in some way.

-Figure 9 - Unstable IPv6 Prefix Count - log scale
+Figure 10 - Unstable IPv6 Prefix Count - log scale

-The average time to reach convergence has been unstable for the IPv6 network until late 2022.
-The daily average of this convergence time across 2023 has been stable, and for the first time for IPv6 is now comparable to the IPv4 convergence performance, ranging between 40 and 50 seconds (Figure 10).
+The average time to reach convergence has been highly unstable for the IPv6 network until late 2022.
+The daily average of this convergence time across 2023 and 2024 has been stable, and for the first time for IPv6 is now comparable to the IPv4 convergence performance, ranging between 40 and 50 seconds (Figure 11).
+A likely reasons for this is the decline in use of infrastructure tunnelling in the IPv6 network.